2024 Dive Control Board and COBALT Fellows

 Bioregion: Greater Portland & Casco Bay Bioregion, Gulf of Maine, USA

-Jon Diving will be acting as the Team Zostera Dive Safety Officer.
+Jon Diving has been acting as the Team Zostera Dive Safety Officer and is on a temporary leave of absence.
 He has participated in 17 marine science/conservation expeditions, filming, diving and living aboard vessels in diverse and remote habitats around the world.
 Jon has certifications in advanced open water, advanced nitrox, CCR, rescue diver, divemaster, oxygen delivery and first aid/CPR.
 Jon owns a small zodiac which will act as the primary vessel for Team Zostera operations.
 Jon will be a co-convener in the Working Group #3: Marine Operations and Dive Safety.

 What makes you excited to work in your chosen working group?